Free online course

-We offer a range of free workshops that can be tailored to suit your organisation or community group.
-We also offer workshops that you can attend at the following dates and venues.
+We offer the range of workshops detailed below and they can be tailored to suit your organisation or community group.

 Plain English Workshop – 3.5 hours skills based